jundalisay/superbnetlify/content/en/research/descartes/optics/part-02.md

 And as a result, we must not imagine, as many of our Philosophers do, that it is necessary for the ball to stop for a moment at point  before being reflected toward ; for if its motion were to be interrupted by its being stopped momentarily, there is nothing that would cause it to begin again.

-Moreover, we should note that not only the determination to move in a particular direction but also the motion itself, and in general any sort of quantity, can be divided into all the parts of which we can imagine it to be composed; and we can readily conceive that the determination of the ball to move from  toward  is composed of two others, one of which makes it descend from line  to line , and at the same time the other makes it go from the left, , toward the right, , so that the two joined together direct it to  along the line .
+Moreover, not only the determination to move in a particular direction but also the motion itself, and in general any sort of quantity, can be divided into all the parts of which we can imagine it to be composed; and we can readily conceive that the determination of the ball to move from  toward  is composed of two others, one of which makes it descend from line  to line , and at the same time the other makes it go from the left, , toward the right, , so that the two joined together direct it to  along the line .
 And then it is easy to understand that its impact with the ground can prevent only one of these determinations, and not the other in any way.

 For it must certainly prevent the one that made the ball descend from  to , for it occupies all the space below .
 But why should it prevent the other, which made the ball move to the right, seeing that it does not offer any opposition at all to the determination in that direction?
-In order to discover in exactly what direction the ball must rebound, let us describe a circle with centre  passing through point , and let us say that in as much time as the ball will take to move from  to , it inevitably returns from  
-Discourse of the Dioptrics
-
-Fig. 
-
-to a certain point on the circumference of this circle, inasmuch as all the points which are the same distance away from  as  is can be found on this circumference, and inasmuch as we assume the movement of this ball to be always of a constant speed.
+In order to discover in exactly what direction the ball must rebound, let us describe a circle with centre  passing through point , and let us say that in as much time as the ball will take to move from  to , it inevitably returns from   to a certain point on the circumference of this circle, inasmuch as all the points which are the same distance away from  as  is can be found on this circumference, and inasmuch as we assume the movement of this ball to be always of a constant speed.
 Next, in order to determine precisely the